randyrossi/vicii-kawari/doc/REGISTERS.md

 0xd03e | VIDEO_MEM_2_VAL | Video Memory Read/Write Value Port B
 0xd03f | VIDEO_MEM_FLAGS | Video Memory Op Flags (see below)

+### Math Operations

+VIC-II Kawari has signed and unsigned multiply and divide operations which can eliminate expensive loops on the CPU and achieve the same result.
 All math operands are 16-bit.

 OPERATOR    | Description
 ------------|------------